ripsawridge/site/site/contents/_cma/2013/shorts.md

   - Josef
   - Georg
   - Darin
+location:
+  - Kramerspitz
+  - Roßstein
+  - Buchstein
+  - Wank
+  - Alpspitze
+  - Olomana Peak
+  - Flintsbach
+  - Wendelstein
+  - Hochstaufen
+  - Jägerkamp
+  # I didn't add Hochjoch because I'm not sure of location
+  - Hochgern
 ---

-### Kramerspitze
+### Kramerspitz
-<i>December 8, 2013</i>
+_December 8, 2013_

-A snowshow trip up Kramerspitze, going the easy way past the meadow up and down.
+A snowshow trip up Kramerspitz, going the easy way past the meadow up and down.
 I had to break trail from the meadow and hut in deep, unconsolidated snow.
 That took some effort!
 Then some rather delicate snow conditions a bit below the summit traversing a slope with bad runout.
 I should have done this without snowshoes, on the way back it was much easier/safer without them.
 I'm not sure how long it took, but I'm guessing between 7 and 8 hours.

 ### Buchstein
-<i>October ?, 2013</i>
+_October ?, 2013_

-A Saturday morning run up Rossstein and Buchstein and back.
+A Saturday morning run up Roßstein and Buchstein and back.

 ### Wank
-<i>October ?, 2013</i>
+_October ?, 2013_

 A Sunday night hike to the summit and back.

 ### Alpspitze with Family
-<i>September ?, 2013</i>
+_September ?, 2013_

 Kris, the boys and I do the Alpspitze Nordwand ferrata, and down another way.
 Fantastic time!

 ### Karwendelbahn hike
-<i>September ?, 2013</i>
+_September ?, 2013_

 A morning hike under the Karwendelbahn, gaining 1400 meters elevation.
 I ignored the summit because of a lot of fresh snow.

 ### Olomana complete traverse
-<i>September ?, 2013</i>
+_September ?, 2013_

 I did a complete traverse of the three Olomana peaks and accidentally spiced it up even more by climbing an unknown route up the MAIN peak on steep cliffs to the right of the trail.
 You see, I thought I was climbing up the backside of the third peak, and I was continually thinking "where are those ropes people talk about?"
 Anyway, I was dumbstruck on reaching the trail.
 The cliff, a broad and indistinct ridge, required some serious cunning to safely manage the loose rock and debris occasionally secured by small, stout trees.
 By comparison to that, going down the Ahiki Backside was a walk in the park.
 I think it was 5.5 hours car to car.

 ### Olomana hike
-<i>August 31, 2013</i>
+_August 31, 2013_

 Kris, the boys and I hiked up Olomana main peak on Oahu.
 Really fun day, but hot!

 ### Flintsbach cragging
-<i>August ?, 2013</i>
+_August ?, 2013_

 Hannes, Ben, Michael and I (yes there are two of us) from work did some early morning cragging at Flintsbach.
 Really fun as long as we avoided the wet mossy cliffs on the right.

 ### Flintsbach cragging
-<i>July ?, 2013</i>
+_July ?, 2013_

 Ben and I climbed at Flintsbach early one morning, had a great time and I didn't forget the quickdraws!

 ### Flintsbach cragging
-<i>July 23, 2013</i>
+_July 23, 2013_

 Today Hannes and I did a few climbs at Flintsbach in the morning.
 Due to a sleepy brain I forgot that Dan had brought the quickdraws into the basement Sunday night, and assumed all my gear was still in the car.
 So we got out at the crag and realized we were probably hosed.
 Happily, I could create some old-school draws from two carabiners by raiding my gear rack.
 We had 7 draws.